Verbs Definition

 Teaching tips and interactive classroom activities for "There is/ are" and its negative and question forms.

-Video tasks to practice past tenses
+Video tasks to practise past tenses

 Activities to teach past tenses using video